ToshioCP/Gobject-tutorial/src/sec3.src.md

 An example of this section is an object represents a real number.
 It is not so useful because we have already had double type in C language to represent real numbers.
-However, I think this example is not so bad for knowing the technique to define a child object.
+However, I think this example is not so bad to know the technique how to define a child object.

 First, you need to know the naming convention.
 An object name consists of name space and name.